 NOW ACCEPTING APPLICATIONS FOR FY16 WORKSHOP FUNDING.
 AWARDS WILL BE MADE ON A ROLLING BASIS AS FUNDING PERMITS.

 - A maximum of $5,000 will be awarded per workshop.

 - Matching funding or other indication of outside support of the workshop is required.

-- Workshops should benefit UA faculty, staff, and/or students and encourage cross-disciplinary and external stakeholder engagement to provide clear outcomes such as information transfer or new initiatives.
+- Workshops should benefit UA faculty, staff, and/or students and encourage cross-disciplinary and external stakeholder engagement to provide clear outcomes such as research grant proposals or new initiatives leading to ROI.

 - Expenditure of TRIF funds must follow established guidelines; note in particular that TRIF funds may not be used to support business/administrative positions.

 - Proposals will be evaluated by an interdisciplinary panel of UA faculty and professional staff.

 - The three WEES programs (WSP, IE, REN) will assist in promoting workshops if requested, but those proposing and convening them will be responsible for all logistics.

 - Awardees must acknowledge WEES funding at the workshop and in any related materials.

 - A maximum of one workshop proposal per department will be accepted for evaluation per year.

 - UA faculty, staff, and graduate students may submit proposals.